carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

    "should" concerns above.

-If you have a project that you think would make sense to add to the LLVM monorepo, please start an RFC thread on the `llvm-dev mailing list`_ to kick off the discussion.
+If you have a project that you think would make sense to add to the LLVM monorepo, please start an RFC topic on the `LLVM Discourse forums`_ to kick off the discussion.
 This process can take some time and iteration - please don’t be discouraged or intimidated by that!